uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/drawing-lines-and-circles.md

 From this a graphics program must calculate which pixels on the screen should be coloured in to represent the line or circle, or it may just need to work out where the line is without drawing it.

 For example, here's a grid of pixels with 5 lines shown magnified.
-The vertical line would have been specified as going from pixel (2, 9) to (2, 16) — that is, starting 2 across and 9 up, and finishing 2 across and 16 up.
+The vertical line would have been specified as going from pixel (2, 9) to (2, 16) &ndash; that is, starting 2 across and 9 up, and finishing 2 across and 16 up.
 Of course, this is only a small part of a screen, as normally they are more like 1000 by 1000 pixels or more; even a smartphone screen is hundreds of pixels high and wide.

 {interactive slug="pixel-grid" type="iframe" parameters="eg=basic&noedit"}